A Picture of the Medis Rangefinder from the 1960s

 The actual calibration of the unit at infinity was the simplest issue to fix.
 When I looked closely at the unit, I could see there is a knurled knob in the centre of the distance scale.

-medis rangefinder distance scale
+Medis rangefinder distance scale

 Turning this centre knob calibrates the unit, so all I needed to do was look at something on the horizon, set the scale to infinity, and then adjust the central wheel until the images in the eyepiece aligned.
 It was a little fiddly to do whilst holding the unit up to my eye, but a couple of attempts got it done.